Pork Gyoza

 Instructions

-- 2Slice the green onions, mince the garlic, and grate or chop the ginger.
-Add the onions, garlic, ginger, soy sauce, sesame oil, and ground pork to the bowl with the sautéed cabbage.
-Massage the mixture with your hands until it is evenly mixed and slightly sticky or tacky in texture.
+- 2Slice the green onions, mince the fresh garlic, and grate the fresh ginger.
+Add the green onions, garlic, ginger, soy sauce, and sesame oil to the bowl with the cabbage.
+Add the ground pork and massage the mixture with your hands for 2–3 minutes until evenly combined and tacky in texture.

-- 3Spoon about one teaspoon of the pork mixture into the center of a wrapper.
-Dip a finger in water and wet the outer rim of the wrapper.
-Fold the wrapper over the filling and pinch the edges to close (here is a video demonstrating different folding styles).
+- 3Spoon approximately 1 teaspoon of the pork mixture into the center of each dumpling wrapper.
+Wet the outer rim of the wrapper with water using your finger, fold in half, and pinch the edges firmly to seal.
+Arrange sealed gyoza seam-side up on a parchment-lined tray.

 Nutrition — Per Serving